-5.1 Overview of Temporal Aspects
+5.1 Overview of temporal aspects

 While describing our framework, we focus on scenes in which dust naturally accumulates over time according to the level of human presence and activity.
-In other words, we consider that the process is not affected by sporadic disturbances (e.g., a wind gust or a mechanical intervention).
-We discuss how such disturbances could be potentially accounted for in Chapter 6.2.
+In other words, we consider that the process is not affected by sporadic disturbances (e.g. a wind gust or a mechanical intervention).
+We discuss how such disturbances can be potentially accounted for in Sect.
+6.2.